Status Update: ESX Server Sparse Extent

 The ESX Server Sparse Extent has the same magic number and very similar header

-.
+fields, with the existing VMDK3Header.
 Most code can be reused to add support

 for this format.
-Only a few fields are extra to VMDK3Header
+Only a few fields are extra to VMDK3Header, they are used to

 save the extent name/description and detect the unclean shutdown.